 5. Check overnight weather before camping in Kinnaur & Spiti

 If possible check for overnight weather and camp in Spiti or Kinnaur only if you see clear weather.
-You will have no option than to camp only in case you are in the middle of Kunzum Pass to Rohtang Pass section.
+You will have no option other than to camp only in case you are in the middle of the Kunzum Pass to Rohtang Pass section.
 However, if you are near a village and you see that the weather is not conducive then it is better to stay in a homestay in Spiti.